twocaretcat/komodo/docs/CONTRIBUTING.md

 | --- | --- |
 | Prepare | Install Git hooks using Husky when the package is installed. |
 | Post Version | Build the script and save the output to `dist/` when the version is updated. |

+## License

+By contributing to this project, you agree that your contributions will be licensed under the project license.